Jabrils/lcNrD/README.md

 * Lowercase the text of a file
 * Remove duplicates of a file
 * Copy all operations onto a new file
-* Remove lines containing a keyword
+* Remove lines containing a removal keyword
+* Removes all lines except ones that contain a keep keyword

 ## Program Arguments: (* = required)